Are you new to yachting and want to make sure you ace the interview? What are the best questions to ask before joining a yacht?

 Crew turnover can be a good indicator of whether or not the crew are happy.
 If the current crew have been on board a long time, it usually means the work environment is a happy and healthy one.

 It is a good sign that the crew are not being overworked and that they are working together cohesively.

-However, if the crew have only been on board a short time, you might want to ask a few more questions as to why there has been a high turn over in the past.
+However, if the crew has only been on board a short time, you might want to ask a few more questions as to why there has been a high turnover in the past.

 The nationalities that are working on the yacht, can also be a good indicator of how the boat is run financially and if there will be any budget constraints.